amfairley/nunisi/README.md

 *A hotel management system for a forest retreat hotel*

 This full stack hotel management system is built for use of taking bookings and payment for a forest retreat hotel in the region of Nunisi in Georgia.
 The business audience is the hotel owners and the target audience for the site are travellers who are seeking a relaxing getaway, either travelling domestically or internationally.
 The website was created using custom code written in HTML, CSS, Python, and JavaScript , utilising the full stack framework Django.
 It is hosted on Heroku with static files hosted by Amazon Web Services (AWS), has a connected PostgreSQL relational database and provides the users full CRUD functionality.
+It provides users with the ability to create and log into a user profile in order to track their previous and upcoming trips and leave reviews.
+This allows for easier administration by users in the lead up to their trip and a way of verifying reviews so that the business owner can know that recieved reviews are genuine.

 The live site can be viewed [here](https://nunisi-hotel-and-spa-39411ddf3dfa.herokuapp.com/)